ucsb-teaching-cs/w20/_lectures/lect01.md

 num: "Lecture 1"
 desc: "Orientation to the course"
 ready: true
-date: 2019-09-27 14:00:00.00-8:00
+date: 2020-01-10 15:30:00.00-8:00
 ---

-# Orientation for Tutors
+# Orientation for ULAs

-Expectations from tutors:
+Expectations:

-* Responsive: As a tutor you will be working with the instructor and the students.
+* Responsive: As a ULA you will be working with the instructor and the students.
 You are expected to respond to be respond appropriately and in a timely fashion (slack/Piazza/email)
 * Reliabile: This means showing up ON TIME to your scheduled lab hours, keeping up with your commitments and deadlines
 * Proactive: Observe the students in your lab sections and offer to assist them.
 You must appear “available” to students during your hours and not immersed in your devices.
 * Prepared: Read the lab instructions carefully before appearing for your sections, read the lecture slides
 * Helpful: Be respectful and try your best.
 Say I don’t know when you really don't but seek help from the TA or instructor to make sure that the student received the help they need.
-* Ethical: You must follow good ethics in your ineteraction with students and are required by university rules to report any cases of harrassment or inappropriate behavior to you instructor immediately
+* Ethical: You must follow good ethics in your interaction with students and are required by university rules to report any cases of harrassment or inappropriate behavior to you instructor immediately
+* Academic Honesty: Report any cases of academic dishonesty to your instructor.
+Know the collaboration policies of assignments and the extent to which you can assist students on assignment.
+Any cases of academic dishonesty against the ULAs (if proved true) will bar you from being a ULA again.

 # About the course